Q&A with Andrew Tonkovich

 How did you become interested in unionism?

 The short answer is Ronald Reagan, who unintentionally radicalized me as a young person.
 I marched in solidarity with the air traffic controllers who had been fired by Reagan, then with anti-war and Central American anti-intervention activists.
 As a UC Irvine lecturer a decade later, I looked for the union, which was hard to find then.
 I hung out with the teaching assistants, who were young, radical, and fun.
 Pretty soon I found librarians and some former activists from the local, not to mention the remnants of a union coalition.
 Like me, everybody seemed to be waiting for something to happen.

-What triggered your involvement in your union?
+involvement in your union?

 The English Department failed to conduct my timely “continuing appointment” review.
 I contacted our brand new union rep and, in the following order, won my review, got my appointment, agreed to run for union president and thus assured my role as thorn in management’s side, senior-most continuing lecturer in the department and committed unionist.
 Since our 2002 walk-out and subsequent terrific contract, UC Irvine has hired more than a dozen continuing appointments in my department alone.

 What inspired you to host a radio show?

 I am today an activist, writer and teacher because of KPFK.
 Listening to, volunteering for, and supporting Southern California’s Pacifica radio station as a young guy taught me to appreciate radio and its audience, and to admire the work of programmers practicing an elegant and effective art form, better than television.
 Many years later, as a serious reader, book reviewer and editor of a literary journal, I offered my experience, enthusiasm, and presumed expertise to the only place that made sense for me.

 How does your activism shape your experience of being a